HNN extensions of free groups with equal associated subgroups of finite index: polynomial time word problem: Preliminaries: subgroup graphs

 In particular, $[F:H]<\infty\ \ \Leftrightarrow\ \ \Gamma_H$ is finite and $X$-regular. \end{proposition}

 By $\Aut(\Gamma)$ we denote the \emph{group of automorphisms} of $\Gamma$.
-We say that $\Gamma = (V,E^\pm,\mu,r)$ is \emph{self-similar} if for every $u,v\in V$ there is an automorphism of $\Gamma$ that maps $u$ to $v$; such automorphism is unique when exists.
-Denote that automorphism by $S_{u,v}$.
+We say that $\Gamma = (V,E^\pm,\mu,r)$ is \emph{self-similar} if for every $u,v \in V$ there exists an automorphism of $\Gamma$ mapping $u$ to $v$; for a folded graph $\Gamma$ such an automorphism, when it exists, is unique.
+We denote this automorphism by $S_{u,v}$ and refer to it as a \emph{shift operation}.
 Note that $S_{u,v}$ induces \begin{itemize} \item a permutation on the set of vertices $V$; \item a permutation on the set of edges $E^\pm$; \item a bijection from sequences of edges to sequences of edges

 and the corresponding bijection from the set of paths that start at the vertex $u$ to the set of paths that start at $v$. \end{itemize} We use the same notation $S_{u,v}$ for the induced functions.
-Clearly, shift operators preserve labels, i.e., for every $u,v$ and a sequence of edges $p$ we have
+Clearly, shift operations preserve labels, i.e., for every $u,v$ and a sequence of edges $p$ we have

 \begin{theorem}[{{\cite[Theorem 8.14]{Kapovich_Miasnikov:2002}}}] $H\unlhd F(X)$ if and only if $\Gamma_H$ is $X$-regular and self-similar. \end{theorem}